 You may wonder whether you should see an Orthodontist or Dentist for straightening teeth or other alignment problems.
-This may be helpful to you in making a decision.
+The following may be helpful to you in making a decision.

 Orthodontics, the technology for straightening teeth, is a specialty.
 All orthodontists are dentists, but all dentists are not orthodontists.
 To become an Orthodontist, a Dentist must attend two to three more years of school and complete a residency.